 UK Air Conditioning Laws Concerning F-Gas

 The first air conditioning laws put into place were the F-Gas regulations.
 Gas groups such as HCFCs, HFCs and CFCs are not only harmful to the ozone but are very effective greenhouse gases which is why the EU considers the control of these gases a priority.
 In May 2006, the EU passed the regulation (EC) 842/2006 designed to reduce fluorinated gases, which are commonly found in air conditioning systems.
 The 2006 regulation was revised with the current regulation (EC) 517/2014 taking effect January 2015.
-Under the Kyoto Protocol the EU committed to reducing the amount of greenhouse gases it produced overall by 8% compared to emission levels in 1990.
+Under the Kyoto Protocol, the EU committed to reducing the amount of greenhouse gases it produced overall by 8% compared to emission levels in 1990.
 EC 842/2006 & its revisions are one of many regulations that the EU put into place to tackle greenhouse gas emissions from buildings.
-Of course, the UK typically advocates for reducing environmental impact from human activity and have adopted these air conditioning laws.
+Of course, the UK typically advocates for reducing the environmental impact from human activity and has adopted these air conditioning laws.

 1) Use trained technicians to carry out work on equipment containing F gases, such as installation work, leak testing, service & maintenance and disposal.

 2) Correctly label the equipment, if you add F gas to air conditioning equipment or when you’re installing it.
 As of 2017 the label must state;

 - that the equipment contains an F gas.